skycoin/skywire-updater/updater/README.md

 update_script_timeout: timeout for the script in case you are using a custom updater.
 Example: "20s"
 update_script_extra_arguments: extra arguments that you want to be passed to the updater script in case you are using a custom updater.
 Example: ["-a 1"]
 active_update_checker: name of a previously defined active update checker if used.
 Example: "dockerhub_fetcher"
-active_update_checker: name of a previously defined passive update checker if used.
-Example: "nats"
 repository: repository of the service in the format /:owner/:name for lookup on dockerhub or github.
 Example: "/library/mariadb"
 check_tag: name of the tag to check for updates, this is used to check for updates on github or dockerhub.
-Don't needed for passive checkers.
 Example: "latest"
 updater: previously defined updater configuration name.
 Example: "custom"
 ```